Law Studies-General or Interdisciplinary (LAWSTUDY)

 LAWSTUDY 619 French Law Seminar (2 Credit Hours) Please note: Students in this course must be proficient in French language.
 This course is intended for students who wish to be introduced to the basics of the French civil law system.
 Instruction is in French.
 No prerequisite is necessary.
 This course will present a substantive introduction to the fundamentals of French law and practical documents.
 In-class activities, including personalized questions, exposure to legal documents, and role-play, will provide students with numerous practical context opportunities.
 Prerequisite: Fluency or advanced level of proficiency in French is required.
 Instruction will be in French.

 LAWSTUDY 620 Advanced Legal Research (2 Credit Hours) This course is designed to give you a grounding in the research skills needed by today's lawyers and a roadmap on how to research in unfamiliar areas.
 The instruction will emphasize the development of coherent and efficient research strategies, as well as the increasing role of artificial intelligence and data analytics in legal research.
 The purpose is to become an informed, cost-effective, efficient and savvy consumer of legal information resources.
+PRE-REQUISITE: CLR I and II.
 Additional Course Information: Satisfies Experiential Learning degree req

 LAWSTUDY 620A Advanced Legal Writing: Argument, Advocacy, Drafting (3 Credit Hours) In this course, students will discuss and recognize general principles of good written legal communication and advocacy.
 The course provides opportunities to write letters to clients, formal and informal memoranda, persuasive documents, and to edit each other’s work.
 With every assignment, you will strive to write clearly and concisely.
 Evaluation method: written papers (memoranda, letters).
 The course will be useful preparation for any professional communication in law and business.
+PREREQUISITE: CLR I and II.
 Additional Course Information: Satisfies Experiential Learning degree req, Satisfies Prof Writing degree req

 LAWSTUDY 622 Basics of Contract Drafting (2 Credit Hours) This seminar provides introductory, hands-on training in the basic techniques of contract drafting.
 It is designed to help students acquire general tools and skills applicable to various types of contracts.
 Students will learn to: --Translate the terms of a business deal into contract concepts; --Draft a logically-organized, precise, enforceable contract in plain English; --Edit (redline) the contract to reflect client input and negotiated changes; --Grapple with ethical issues arising during the contract drafting process; and --Read, analyze, and critique contracts drafted by others.
 Additional Course Information: Satisfies Experiential Learning degree req, Satisfies Prof Writing degree req